DanielGTI/2023-1-T51-N/README.md

 * **07/06/2023**
 	+ Versionamento do projeto no Github.
 	+ Publicação do projeto na Cloud.
-	+ Preenchimento do formulário formalizando a entrega do projeto.
-Link: aguardar link (será informado no final de maio)
+	+ Preenchimento do formulário formalizando a entrega do projeto. **Link:** https://forms.gle/yiMo7powCmpsxzrcA
 	+ Atenção: Informar todos os alunos no formulário, conforme exemplo indicado no link.